paulsullivanjr/street_bite/README.md

 ### Decision-Making Process

-In the design phase of this project, my aim was to achieve simplicity withough comprimins on functionality.
+In the design phase of this project, my aim was to achieve simplicity without compromising on functionality.
 I chose Phoenix LiveView for the user interface to leverage its real-time capabilities and maintain a stateful connection with the client.
 This allowed me to create an interactive user experience without the need for complex client-side JavaScript.

 I believed it was essential to offer users the ability to search food trucks based on their location and/or food type.
 This feature provides the fundamental functionality of the application and forms the basis for potential future enhancements.